trey-rosius/babysitter_api/README.md

 <br>
 <br>
 The current design has limitations.
 There are a couple of access patterns it doesn't support yet.
-For example, currently, we can't get all applications for a particular job.We need a Global Secondary index(GSI) for that.
+For example, we can't get all job applications for a particular job.We need a Global Secondary index(GSI) for that.
 <br>
-For this application, we'll create 3 GSI's for additional access patterns.
+For this api, we'll create 3 GSI's for additional access patterns.
 #### Global Secondary Indexes
 1) `jobApplications`: Get applications for a job.
 Parents have to see all applications for the job they posted, in-order to book who they intend to work with.